 While Ivy League schools make up the majority of the hardest colleges to get into, other highly selective schools, like Stanford and MIT, have comparably low admission rates.
 They may not belong to the Ivy League, but they offer similarly extensive research opportunities and reputable degree programs.

-Use the table below to see which colleges are the most competitive in the U.S. All data is for the class of 2026 unless otherwise noted.
+Use the table below to see which colleges are the most competitive in the U.S. All data is from the National Center for Education Statistics (NCES) for the class of 2026 unless otherwise noted.